JPinlac/learning-after-bootcamp/README.md

 I'm the type of person who spends way too much time finding the most time efficient way to comprehensively learn something.
 I even obsess over what to learn in the first place and endlessly question that decision after the fact.
 I hate wasting my time.
 This usually ends up horribly backfiring and I end up wasting more time researching options than actually learning.
 Even after all this, there will always be some nonoptimal decisions and hindsight is still not quite 20/20.
 So I'm hoping some of you can use this guide to save some time on deciding what to do and actually do things.
 __TL;DR: Hopefully, you can use my succeses and mistakes to help guide your journey as a developer.__

 *The format of the upcoming learning sections will be peculiar.
 It will be a living section with me explaining what I'm using to learn and highlighting some cool things I came across.
-So a lot of this information will be pretty fragmented and not in chronological order.
-You can track my progress on the [log here](#log)*
+So a lot of this information will be fragmented and not in chronological order.
+You can track my progress in order in the [log here](#log).*

 ## Table of contents